benjymous/annotations/sandman/sandman.15.md

 Chantal's dream occupies the top half of the double-page spread, Zelda's the bottom.
 The illustration of the two sleeping implies that they are lovers.
 Their relationship was uncertain to the other residents of the house.
 Note that the original comic, a caption from Zelda's dream appears in the central panel, but is virtually obscured by a lace overlay on the art.

-**The caption reads**:
+- #### The caption reads

   > Mommy and Daddy told me to go away so here I am in the old bone orchard nobody understands me nobody cares nobody else userstands it the beauty of the lost necropolis is the Charnel charm,

-**The second caption**:
+- #### The second caption

   > oh but chantal comes along and shows me she's my soul sister me and her true gothic heroines secret brides of the faceless slaves of the forbidden house of the nameless night of the castle of dread desire

-- ####Chantal panel 1
+- #### Chantal panel 1

   Chantal's self-image is flat, all solid colors and lines, a sophisticated-looking lady.
 The style resembles artist Patrick Nagel.
 The caption reads: "Chantal is having a relationship with a sentence.
 Just one of those things.
 A chance meeting that grew into something important for both of them."

 - #### Panel 2